-The total pension liability in the June 30, 2022 actuarial valuation was determined using the an individual entry-age normal actuarial cost method.
-The long-term rate of return on pension plan investments used in the determination of the total liability is 6.5 percent.
+The total pension liability in the June 30, 2023, actuarial valuation was determined using an individual entry-age normal actuarial cost method.
+The long-term rate of return on pension plan investments used in the determination of the total liability is 7.0 percent.
 This assumption is based on a review of inflation and investments return assumptions from a number of national investment consulting firms.
 The review provided a range of return investment return rates deemed to be reasonable by the actuary.
-An investment return of 6.5 percent was deemed to be within that range of reasonableness for financial reporting purposes.
+An investment return of 7.0 percent was deemed to be within that range of reasonableness for financial reporting purposes.

 Inflation is assumed to be 2.25 percent for the General Employees Plan.
 Benefit increases after retirement are assumed to be 1.25 percent for the General Employees Plan.
 Salary growth assumptions in the General Employees Plan range in annual increments from 10.25 percent after one year of service to 3.0 percent after 27 years of service.

-Mortality rates for the General Employees Plan are based on the Pub-2010 General Employee Mortality Table. adjusted slightly to fit PERA's experience.
+Mortality rates for the General Employees Plan are based on the Pub-2010 General Employee Mortality Table.